codicis-dux/nvidia-GPU-monitor/README.md

 For example, it can help answer a simple question:

-> How much GPU power does my game actually consume during a six-hour
+> How much GPU power does my game actually consume during a six-hour gaming session ?
-> gaming session ?
+> Is my game approaching its VRAM limit when I experience stuttering or performance drops ?

 ## Requirements